nahco314/feed-llm/README.md

   Utilizes [Textual](https://github.com/Textualize/textual) to provide a text-based user interface for browsing directories and selecting files.
 You can use the mouse or keyboard to navigate.

 - **Markdown or XML Formatting**
   Choose between Markdown or XML output.
-Binary files are represented with a placeholder instead of actual content.
+Binary files are represented with a placeholder by default, but can optionally be shown as text.

 - **Persistent State**
   Remembers previously selected files within a given directory, so you can continue where you left off.